deanne-julia-luis/docana-project-Expressive-Punctuation-Patterns/README.md

 | Deanne Julia Luis    | Preprocessing, Visualization, Statistics Calculation, Classification, Sentiment Analysis                          |
 | Oksana Melnyk  | Introduction, Literature Research, Deciding Approaches and Plots, Results Description, Conclusion |

-ChatGPT-5 was used to correct grammar mistakes, and Zotero was used to manage citations and references
+ChatGPT-5 was used to correct grammar mistakes, and Zotero was used to manage citations and references.
+Claude was used to choose the visualizations.

 ## References
 - Albritton, A. (2017).
 A Rhetorical Model of Punctuation Mark Function in Computer-Mediated Communication.
 International Journal of Linguistics, Literature and Culture, 4(1), 17–29.